 - “Does my introduction match the essay question?”

 - “I’ve drafted an essay outline – is it logical?”

 - “I’m having to write a literature review for the first time.
 How should I structure it?”

 Academic Writing Drop-in locations are advertised here: http://go.unimelb.edu.au/3rt6

 How do I cancel my appointment?

-You can cancel appointments by visiting Book a Stop 1 adviser and clicking ‘Modify/Cancel an existing booking’ and selecting the ‘trash’ icon under ‘Actions’ on the right hand side of the screen.
-Try to cancel as soon as you can so that another student can take your place.
+You can cancel appointments by visiting book a student services appointment and clicking ‘Modify/Cancel an existing booking’ and selecting the ‘trash’ icon under ‘Actions’ on the right hand side of the screen.

 - If you’re having trouble finding these icons, try a different browser or device.